Product structure of graph classes with strongly sublinear separators: Introduction

 \begin{thm} For fixed $\epsilon\in(0,1)$, the following are equivalent for any hereditary graph class $\mathcal{G}$: \begin{enumerate}[\textnormal{(\alph{*})}] \item $\GG$ has separation-number $\sep(\GG)\in O(n^{1-\epsilon})$, \item $\GG$ has tree-width $\tw(\GG)\in O(n^{1-\epsilon})$, \item $\GG$ has path-width $\pw(\GG)\in O(n^{1-\epsilon})$, \item $\GG$ has tree-depth $\td(\GG)\in O(n^{1-\epsilon})$. \end{enumerate} \end{thm}

 \begin{proof} It follows from the definitions that for every graph $G$,

 Thus \cref{SStd} $\Rightarrow$ \cref{SSpw} $\Rightarrow$ \cref{SStw}. \citet[(2.6)]{RS-II} showed that for every graph $G$,

 Thus \cref{SStw} $\Rightarrow$ \cref{SS}.
-It is folklore that \cref{SS} $\Rightarrow$ \cref{SStd}; see \citep{Bodlaender-TCS98,AFHJW21} for proofs that \cref{SS} $\Rightarrow$ \cref{SSpw} which are easily adapted to show that \cref{SS} $\Rightarrow$ \cref{SStd}.
+It is folklore that \cref{SS} $\Rightarrow$ \cref{SStd}; see \citep{Bodlaender98,AFHJW21} for proofs that \cref{SS} $\Rightarrow$ \cref{SSpw} which are easily adapted to show that \cref{SS} $\Rightarrow$ \cref{SStd}.
 (Note that \citet{DN19} proved a stronger relationship between balanced separators and tree-width that holds without the `strongly sublinear' assumption.) \end{proof}

-We only consider products of the form $H \boxtimes K_m$, which is the `blow-up' of the graph $H$, obtained by replacing each vertex of $H$ by a copy of the complete graph $K_m$ and each edge of $H$ by a copy of the complete bipartite graph $K_{m,m}$.
+We only consider products of the form $H \boxtimes K_m$, which is the `complete blow-up' of the graph $H$, obtained by replacing each vertex of $H$ by a copy of the complete graph $K_m$ and each edge of $H$ by a copy of the complete bipartite graph $K_{m,m}$.
 Such products can be characterised via the following definition.
 For graphs $H$ and $G$, an \defn{$H$-partition} of $G$ is a partition $\PP=(V_x:x\in V(H))$ of $V(G)$ indexed by the vertices of $H$ such that for each edge $vw\in E(G)$, if $v\in V_x$ and $w\in V_y$ then $xy\in E(H)$ or $x=y$.
+The \defn{width} of such an $H$-partition is $\max\{|V_x|:x\in V(H)\}$.
 The following observation follows immediately from the definitions.

 \begin{obs} For any graph $H$ and $m \in\mathbb{N}$, a graph $G$ is contained in $H \boxtimes K_m$ if and only if $G$ has an $H$-partition of width $m$. \end{obs}